 He interned at Late Night With Conan O'Brien, spending time as Conan's assistant and appearing in multiple comedy sketches.
 He also had a speaking role in Stanley Kubrick's Eyes Wide Shut, receiving credit as "Rowdy College Kid #1."

 Rollman is a frequent public speaker (TEDx Brooklyn, NEXT Berlin, Mashable Summit, SXSW), and enjoys yoga, pinball and t-shirt making in his spare time.
-He lives in Los Angeles with his wife Rachel.
+He lives in Los Angeles with his wife and daughter.